CDR1138/ticket-lifecycle/README.md

 The process from start to finish
 </p>
 <p>
-Finally closing the ticket, be sure to contact the user or customer who originally opened the ticket to let them know it has been resolved,
+Finally closing the ticket, be sure to contact the user or customer who originally opened the ticket to let them know it has been resolved.
 </p>
 <br />